How To Become A Pilot

 - entering the National Cadet Corps (NCC) Special Entry scheme

 The aviation industry offers some of the highest paid jobs.
-Travelling by air has now become rather common and with the increase in the number of flight operators, job opportunities are aplenty too.
+Travelling by air has now become common in India and with the increase in the number of flight operators, job opportunities are aplenty too.
 A career as a pilot is most certainly an adventurous and a lucrative one.
 So, encourage your child to pursue it.
 After all, the sky is the limit!